QuickBirdEng/XCoordinator/README.md

 }
 ```

-⚠️ DeepLinking does not check, whether it can be executed at compile-time.
-Rather it uses assertionFailures to inform about incorrect chaining, when it cannot find an appriopriate router for a given route.
+⚠️ XCoordinator does not check at compile-time, whether a deep link can be executed.
+Rather it uses assertionFailures to inform about incorrect chaining at runtime, when it cannot find an appriopriate router for a given route.
 Keep this in mind when changing the structure of your app.

 ### RxSwift extensions

-Reactive programming can be very useful to keep the state of View and Model consistent in a MVVM architecture.
+Reactive programming can be very useful to keep the state of view and model consistent in a MVVM architecture.
 Instead of relying on the completion handler of the `trigger` method available in any `Router`, you can also use our RxSwift-extension.
-In the following example, we show how the trigger-extension can be used inside CocoaActions as developed in the Action-framework.
-As can be seen in the Example-application, on tap of the Login-button the loginAction is triggered, which in itself triggers its router to perform the `AppRoute.home` route.
+In the example application, we use Actions (from the [Action](https://github.com/RxSwiftCommunity/Action) framework) to trigger routes on certain UI events - e.g. to trigger `LoginRoute.home` in `LoginViewModel`, when the login button is tapped.

 ```swift
 class LoginViewModelImpl: LoginViewModel, LoginViewModelInput, LoginViewModelOutput {